 Welcome to my website.
 My name is Philip Seaton.
-Originally from London, I am a professor in the Office of International Affairs/International Student Center at Hokkaido University, Japan.
+Originally from London, I am a professor in the Research Faculty of Media and Communication, Hokkaido University, Japan.
 I have been at Hokkaido University since 2004.

 Modern Japanese Studies Program

-At Hokkaido University I am a course co-convenor of the Modern Japanese Studies Program.
+At Hokkaido University I am the convenor of the Modern Japanese Studies Program.
 MJSP provides a broad-based education in the social sciences and humanities, alongside rigorous training in the Japanese language, for an intake of 20 international students per year.
-Do visit the MJSP website to learn more about the program.

 Latest Blog Posts